cloudspeak/libcf/README.md

 ```

 (Note that although they are called "constructor functions", these convenience methods simply return their input without doing anything.
 However they have type information attached to them, which allows VSCode's intellisense and type checking to work).

+Finally, there are also "partial" versions of each of these constructor functions.
+Partial types are the same as their ordinary counterparts except that all of the fields are optional, thus allowing *partial* sets of property values to be specified when necessary without receiving type errors.

 ## Other resource properties